 - This asana strengthens the back and relieves patients suffering from lower back problems and sciatica.

 - This asana strengthens the pelvic muscles too.

-- It helps to ease out labor pains and also reduces pain during menstruation.
+- It helps to ease labour pains and also reduces pain during menstruation.

 - This asana is one of the best ones to assume when you wish to go into a meditative state since it is an upright pose.

 - Vajrasana is one of the poses — along with Padmasana, Halasana, Shavasana, and Paschimottanasana — that is useful for hypertension.

 - Vajrasana may improve concentration-based performance by keeping the mind calm and stable